- Welcome to pxtone

 - Known limitations and quirks of pxtone Collage

-Despite being piano roll-based and primarily sequenced with a mouse, pxtone has a bit of similarity with the s3xmodit realm (even if that similarity is simplistic at best).
+Despite being piano roll-based and primarily sequenced with a mouse, pxtone has a bit of similarity with the s3xmodit tracker formats.
 You have sample-instruments called voices

-where you can incorporate ptVoices (melodic tones), ptNoises (percussive and accidental sounds), and external samples as well (mostly wav and ogg), and you have units
+where you can incorporate ptVoices (melodic tones), ptNoises (percussive and accidental sounds), and external samples as well (.wav or .ogg), and you have units